 The Town of Golden has long experienced poor winter air quality due to the deep valley topography trapping local emissions.
 Although conditions have improved over the years, the 2021 BC Lung Foundation Annual State of the Air Report Iisted Golden as one of the communities that had exceeded the annual average PM 2.5 objective for BC.

+An emissions inventory completed for Golden in 2006 identified wood burning for residential heating as a major contributor to high particulate matter levels in the community.
 The relative contribution of various sources of emissions may have changed to some extent with possible increases in the transportation sector.
 However, wood stoves continue to be a significant contributor to poor air quality in Golden during the winter months.
 Exposure to fine particulate air pollution is associated with headaches, irritated eyes and throat, increased incidence of irregular heartbeat, increased risk of heart attack and stroke, worsening of conditions like COPD and asthma, irritated airways and reduced lung function.

-Golden and District Wood Smoke Reduction Program Details
+Community Wood Smoke Reduction Program

 Residents of Golden/CSRD Area A who heat with an older wood stove can apply for a rebate to install an electric heat pump, wood pellet stove or new *CSA/EPA (2020) certified wood stove.
 Wildsight Golden is partnering with Kardash Plumbing and Heating and Parky’s Heating and Cooling to offer this program.
 All new appliances must be purchased and installed by either of these participating retailers in order to qualify for the rebate.